lluis-sancho/react-native-push-notification/README.md

 Notifications with inline reply:

-You must register an action as "ReplyInput", this will show in the notifications an input to write in.
+You must register an action as "ReplyInput", this will show a notification with an input to write in.

 EXAMPLE:
 ```javascript